Akshay-gurav-31/DAY-1/README.md

-A beautiful, modern, and feature‑rich **task management web application** built using **pure HTML, Tailwind CSS, and Vanilla JavaScript**.
-Designed with a premium glassmorphism UI to help you stay focused, organized, and productive.

 ## 📖 Overview
 This application allows users to create, manage, and track their daily tasks effortlessly.
 With its intuitive interface and powerful features, you can enhance your productivity and streamline your workflow.